 by Marcia Hinds – Megan and Ryan’s Mom

 The term MTHFR (methylenetetrahydrofolate) may sounds like a “bad word,” but it isn’t.
 It is just an acronym for a very important enzyme our bodies need.
 The MTHFR plays an important role in the methylation cycle.
 Cutting edge research has clearly linked impaired methylation problems with autoimmune conditions like autism and so much more.
-The good news about if your child has the MTHFR gene mutation, it can be treated with medications like Leucovorin or Deplin.
+The good news about if your child has the MTHFR gene mutation, it can be treated with medications like Leucovorin.
 These prescription medications have the potential to help the body produce the neurotransmitters that are necessary and important for developing speech.
 For my son, who is now an aerospace engineer, Leucovorin was life-changing.

 I’m not a doctor and sometimes this medical research is way above my head, but I’m going to try to explain the MTHFR gene mutation. in simple Dr. Mom terms.
 If you have the MTHFR defect, your body has trouble processing folic acid.
 When this enzyme isn’t functioning properly, as can happen in an estimated 30-60% of the population, it can cause many medical problems and life-altering issues.
 Researchers have discovered that this gene, among many others are associated with autoimmune disorders like autism, recurrent miscarriage, birth defects, strokes, neurodegenerative disorders, blood clots, heart attacks and so many other medical issues.

 If a child has the MTHFR gene mutation, their immune system doesn’t function properly and they have trouble eliminating the toxins we are all exposed to.
 Toxic substances (like the heavy metals used to preserve vaccines) can create problems in a compromised immune systems.
 A simple blood test ordered by your pediatrician will help you know if your child has the MTHFR gene mutation.